 What Happens at MMM WHQ?

 I’ve decided that my side of the building will become a coworking and hangout space for Longmont-area Mustachian Entrepreneurs.
-It will be membership-based, with only 50 memberships made available at a price of $50 per month.
+It will be membership-based, with about 50 memberships made available at a price of $50 per month.
 And for the price of membership, locals get:

 - 24/7 keycard access to a big, open room downtown (about 700 square feet) with couches, tables, benches, stylish design, etc. Plus an adjoining small kitchen area for our food.